blitzkit/blitzkit/docs/guides/christmas-2025.md

 ## The Music Box

 The familiar Snow Globes are absent this year, replaced entirely by **Music Boxes**, which act as the new way to try your luck for seasonal rewards.
 They behave similarly to the Snow Globes and give you a chance to obtain various items, including a shot at the brand-new **[GSOR the TANK](https://blitzkit.app/tanks/gsor-the-tank/)**.
-But this time around, **they do not guarantee a tank every single time.**
+But this time around, **they do not guarantee a tank every single time.** But as a bonus, the Music Box also guarantees you will not receive duplicate tanks.
+Once you have a tank, the Music Box will try its best to give you a different one.

 ![](https://i.imgur.com/sxYV77L.jpeg)